Why Get a Sleep Study

 What should I bring to a sleep study?

-A good rule of thumb is to pretend you are having an overnight stay at a spa.
+A good rule of thumb is to pretend like you are having an overnight stay at a spa.
 Bring things like:

 - Comfy and appropriate sleeping attire